irislib/iris-messenger/README.md

 The application was originally built in plain jQuery without a framework.
 While we now use [preact](https://preactjs.com/), there's still some jquery logic that should be ported.

 ## Privacy
-Messages are end-to-end encrypted, but message timestamps and the number of chats aren't.
+Private messages are end-to-end encrypted, but message timestamps and the number of chats aren't.
 In a decentralized network this information is potentially available to anyone.

 By looking at timestamps in chats, it is possible to guess who are chatting with each other.
 It is also possible, if not trivial, to find out who are communicating with each other by monitoring data subscriptions on the decentralized database.